 Retainful will assign a custom cart ID for the abandoned cart automatically.

 We have seen how to set up the plugin and check Shopify abandoned carts.
-Yes, Retainful is the best plugin that can recover your abandoned carts but are there some other ways that can reduce cart abandonment.
+Yes, Retainful is the best plugin to recover your abandoned carts, but there are other ways to reduce Shopify cart abandonment.

 Yes, there are some major ways with which you can minimize Shopify abandoned cart.

 - Make use of exit-intent popups to prevent customers from leaving.

 - Make your checkout process lightning fast.

 - Enable guest checkout, say no to mandatory ‘sign-up.’

 - Showcase trust signals and security badges.